MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/golang/kusto-golang-client-library.md

 # Kusto Golang SDK

-Kusto Go Client library provides the capability to query, control, and ingest into your cluster using Go.
+The Kusto Go Client library provides the capability to query, control, and ingest into your cluster using Go.
 This SDK is a data plane type SDK used for interacting with your cluster.
 For the control plane, or resource administration, see [the GitHub library](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/resourcemanager/kusto).

 ## Minimum Requirements